inaka/guidelines/CONTRIBUTING.md

 ## How to contribute

-If you feel this list of guidelines could benefit from a new item, or some other modification, we would like to know!
+If you feel this list of guidelines could benefit from a new item, or some other modification, let us know!

 Suggestions should be added as [Github issues](issues) in this same repository.

-When discussed and approved there, it should be turned in a PR.
+When discussed and approved there, it should be turned into a PR.
 You can use [aw](http://github.com/inaka/assisted_workflow) for that.

 ## Acceptance criteria